-- Past Trauma and Problematic Family Dynamics – Like with other mental disorders, more often than not, past trauma plays a major role in creating eating disorders.
+- Past Trauma and Problematic Family Dynamics – Like with other mental disorders, more often than not, past trauma plays a major role in creating them.
 Sexual abuse, family discord and pressure stemming from family expectations will inevitably play a role here.

 - Cultural Perceptions – Sadly, western culture and mass media have created an unrealistic standard of beauty wherein a person’s value has been relegated to thinness and weight.
 The endless bombardment of images in the media, reinforced by peer pressure, will often give rise to a distorted body image.

 Before anything else, readers need to understand that there is no simple cure exists for eating disorders.
 The road to recovery can be rather bumpy but it is entirely possible as long as you commit to the treatment.
 For most cases, this entails a combination of multiple forms of therapy along with nutritional education and medical treatments.

 Readers should understand that the treatment for an eating disorder will likely depend on the specifics of the case.
 More than addressing the person’s weight issue, the treatments focus on any psychological problems which feed the disorder.
 This is done with the goal of reducing the chances of relapses once the treatment is done.

 As such, the treatment plan will be tailored according to the needs of the patient.
 However, the general goal of the treatments still remains the same as they aim to break the unhealthy food habits and get the patient back to their optimal health.